 Applicants must submit their MCAT scores to AMCAS before the specified deadline.
 For applicants who decide in advance, the deadline for FSU COM to receive initial MCAT scores is August 21.
 And for applicants who are admitted normally, the deadline is December 31.

-Florida State University College of Medicine only accepts MCAT scores no more than three years at the time of application.
+FSU med school only accepts MCAT scores no more than three years at the time of application.

 The minimum MCAT score for FSU is 498, out of a possible 528 marks.
 The average MCAT score required to get into FSU College of Medicine is 505.
-It’s almost equal the MCAT required of Oakland University William Beaumont School of Medicine.
+It’s almost equal to the MCAT required of Oakland University William Beaumont School of Medicine.

 The minimum GPA for FSU College of Medicine is 3.3, and the average GPA is 3.6.